hwangy/DistributedWireProtocols/design_notebook.md

 }
 ```

-The `MethodResponseInterface` and its implementation classes will contain a method `genGenericResponse` which takes in a String and returns a Request object.
+The `MethodResponseInterface` and its implementation classes will contain a method `genGenericResponse` which takes in a
+String and returns a Request object.

 ## Storing messages on the Client side

-> **Decision** On February 3rd, we made the decision to keep a data structure on the Client side called `Map<String, Array<Message>> receivedMessages`.
+> **Decision** On February 3rd, we made the decision to keep a data structure on the Client side called `Map<String,
+> Array<Message>> receivedMessages`.
 We are modifying this decision.
-Instead, once a message has been delivered to the Client from the Server, the Server deletes it and the Client does not store it.
-This is for simplicity of design and falls within the requirements of the project.
-Due to the modularity of our design, it would be possible to add in a data structure to store received messages later on, if we choose to.
+Instead, once a message has been delivered to the
+> Client from the Server, the Server deletes it and the Client does not store it.
+This is for simplicity of design and
+> falls within the requirements of the project.
+Due to the modularity of our design, it would be possible to add in a
+> data structure to store received messages later on, if we choose to.

+# February 5th

+> **Decision** The non-network components of the Server class have been refactored out to a separate class
+> `serverCore` to allow for more modular design and easier testing of server functionality.